 Photosynthesis is a must for plants.
-Snake Plants prefer bright indirect light.
-So, placing the plant in a bright or well-lit place can enhance the growth.
+Snake plants prefer bright indirect light.
+So, placing the plant in a bright or well-lit place can enhance its growth.
 A well-lit area means the area which neither gets direct sunlight nor needs tube light in the daytime.
-This will be best for the snake plant.
+This will be best for the Snake plant.

 A well-lit area helps plant gain immunity against any problems it faces, like fungal disease and other diseases.

 The plant should be kept in a warm spot with temperatures above 10°C. During winter, be sure to protect the plant from drafty windows.
 And water less in winter.

 Snake plant does not require more water.
 They are succulent plants, which means they store the water in their leaves.
 So, unlike other plants, you should not keep on watering the Snake plant daily.

 Watering every 3-4 days is also too much for the plant.
 This leads the plant to become soggy.
 This can cause the roots to rot and stunted growth.